xbeat/Machine-Learning/README.md

 Introduction to Feature Importance

 Feature importance is a crucial concept in machine learning that helps identify which features in a dataset have the most significant impact on the model's predictions.
 Understanding feature importance allows data scientists to focus on the most relevant variables, improve model performance, and gain insights into the underlying patterns in the data.

+## API Architecture Styles Overview

+API Architecture Styles Overview

+API architecture styles define how different components of an Application Programming Interface interact.
+They ensure efficiency, reliability, and ease of integration with other systems by providing a standard approach to designing and building APIs.
+This presentation will cover six popular API architecture styles: SOAP, RESTful, GraphQL, gRPC, WebSocket, and Webhook.
+We'll explore their characteristics, use cases, and provide code examples for each.

 ## Backpropagation Algorithm in Neural Networks